determined-ai/determined/docs/setup-cluster/deploy-cluster/slurm/singularity.rst

 | AMD GPUs    | ``determinedai/environments:rocm-5.0-pytorch-1.10-tf-2.7-rocm-2b7e2a1``  |
 +-------------+--------------------------------------------------------------------------+

-See :doc:`/model-dev-guide/prepare-container/set-environment-images` for the images Docker Hub location, and add each tagged image needed by your experiments to the image cache.
+See :ref:`set-environment-images` for the images Docker Hub location, and add each tagged image needed by your experiments to the image cache.

 .. _referencing-local-image-paths: